Old Quarter, Hanoi: Historical architecture

 Characteristic of the Old Quarter is the ancient architecture of the commercial area.
 Most of the historic houses there are shophouses with slanted tile roofs, of which the side facing the street used to be used as entrance to the shop inside.
 Houses of this type were mostly built in the 18th and 19th centuries — before that most houses had thatched roofs.

 Since the end of the 20th century, the number of traditional houses have been dwindling in number.

 Preservation

 Many of the historic remnants of the Old Quarter have deteriorated and are in need of restoration.
-For the 1000th anniversary of Nội in 2010, the Hanoi People's Committee decided to spend 50 billion VND on the refurbishing of 75 streets inside and outside the Old Quarter, among others for applying lime to restore the yellow color of façades in the Old Quarter.
+For the 1000th anniversary of Hà Nội in 2010, the Hanoi People's Committee decided to spend 50 billion VND on the refurbishing of 75 streets inside and outside the Old Quarter, among others for applying lime to restore the yellow color of façades in the Old Quarter.
 The process has been criticised for having been executed carelessly, leading to a less than optimal result.

 Vietnamese painter Bùi Xuân Phái has created many paintings of the Old Quarter, pioneering a particular school of Vietnamese painting.